 I think if you are sticking to Tokyo and south of Tokyo, this list would be appropriate from April to October.
 I honestly wish I would have packed more sundresses.
 I felt like almost everything we did could be done in a dress and it was much cooler!

-We were lucky and got to stay with friends at a Military Hotel for about $50/night, but we also stayed in Airbnbs around the country.
+We were lucky and got to stay with friends at a Military Hotel for about $50/night, but we also stayed in VRBOs around the country.
 They were affordable, clean, and in good locations.
-As always, be sure to read reviews and the fine print before booking an Airbnb.
-We love Airbnb and use it almost exclusively around the world.
-If you’ve never tried Airbnb and would like to, here is a coupon for $40 off your first stay.
-I’ve shared all the ins and outs you’ll need to know about using Airbnb and getting the best deals here: 16 Rules for Airbnb.
-I’ve also compiled this list of great and affordable Airbnbs in Japan:
+As always, be sure to read reviews and the fine print before booking a VRBO.
+We love VRBO and use it around the world.
+I’ve also compiled this list of great and affordable VRBOs in Japan:

 Money in Japan